Your complete guide to (myofascial) trigger points

-Massage or “pressure point” therapy has given excellent relief of headaches in clinical trials.
+As the results from the clinical trial pictured show, massage or “pressure point” therapy has given excellent relief of headaches.
 In this article we will show you how to do this at home, including:

 Is your headache something that should be massaged?